ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 #### ZkSync Era Cross-chain Communication

-ZkSync Era uses the Arbitrum-style approach where the parent of the V3Factory contract is an L2 aliased address, but the method of sending the proposal is different than the one used for Arbitrum.
+ZkSync Era uses the Arbitrum-style approach where the parent of the V3Factory contract is an aliased address, but the method of sending the proposal is different than the one used for Arbitrum.
 TODO: Add details

 #### Zora Cross-chain Communication Via CrossChainAccount (Optimism Style)

-Zora is one of the 9 L2 Chains that makes use of the CrossChainAccount contract.
+Zora is one of the 9 chains that makes use of the CrossChainAccount contract.
 See the Solidity code example provided for Optimism [below](#optimism-style-proposal-bridging-details).